 Where the recommended average sleep time for humans is around 8 hours, a dog can wrack up a lot more!
 Puppies sleep for an average of around 11 hours a day, less at night than an adult dog but with regular naps throughout the day.
 An adult dog can total anywhere from 8 to 13 hours of sleep a day, sleeping for up to 80% of the hours between 8pm and 8am.

-Sleeping by themselves - As we mentioned above, having your dog on your bed can result in a broken sleep for you but this is also true for the dog.
-If you move in your sleep or get up, it will alert your dog and they will likely be awake too.
-Broken sleep = poorer quality of sleep.
+Sleeping by themselves.
+As we mentioned above, having your dog on your bed can result in a broken sleep for you but this is also true for your dog.
+If you move in your sleep or get up, it will alert your dog and they will likely wake up too.
+This results in a poorer quality of sleep for both of you.

-Comfort - This is of course obvious, your dog wants somewhere comfy to sleep.
-As well as something soft and warm, they also want somewhere with familiar smells so that means their regular blankets or cuddly toys.
+Comfort.
+This is of course obvious; your dog wants somewhere comfy to sleep.
+As well as something soft and warm, they also want somewhere with familiar smells such as their regular blankets or cuddly toys.

 Where should my puppy sleep?

 Puppies should sleep in their own crate or bed.
-The benefits of a crate over an open bed are that it creates a safe space for them, you can cover the create with a blanket to create a darker cosier space which they like and it also prevents the puppy from wondering around at night and getting themselves into trouble.
-It can of course be tough, hearing a puppy cry from their crate is never fun but it’s worth the pain in the long run.
-Having this time of separation can help your dog grow up to be more independent and lesson the chances of any separation anxiety developing.
+One of the benefits of a crate over an open bed is that it creates a safe space for them.
+You can also cover the create with a blanket to create a darker and cosier space that they like, and it also prevents the puppy from wondering around at night and getting themselves into trouble.
+It can of course be tough; hearing a puppy cry from their crate is never fun, but it’s worth it in the long run.
+Having this time of separation can help your dog grow up to be more independent and lessen the chances of separation anxiety developing.